2lindell/advent/docs/source.txt

 		rule succeeds.
 Instead of dropping the little bird:
 	unless the player encloses the noun, say [M29]"You aren't carrying it!";
-	otherwise free the bird.
+	otherwise abide by the free the bird rule.
-Instead of giving something to the little bird, say [M100]"It's not hungry (it's merely pinin' for the fjords).
+Instead of giving something to the little bird, say [M100]"It's not hungry (it's merely pinin['] for the fjords).
 Besides, you have no bird seed."
 Instead of asking the little bird to try doing something, say [I6]"Cheep!
 Chirp!"
 Instead of asking the little bird about something, say [I6]"Cheep!
 Chirp!"
 Instead of answering the little bird that something, say [I6]"Cheep!
 Chirp!"